KarMiles/campervan-adventures/README.md

 # Plane 5.
 Surface

 The intention behind building the sensory design for the site is focusing on a simple message of beauty lying in campervan holiday.
-This is why the visitor will be welcomed with a topical pictures of a landscape with a campervan.
+This is why the visitor will be welcomed with a topical pictures of a spacioius landscape and of campervans.
 Colour pallette applied across the site is inspired by the Summer colours of blue sky and hay with addition of hints of amaranth / auburn as a hint of Autumn and vintage styling appropriate to more traditional-style conscious customers loyal to Volkswagen campervan heritage.
 <details>
     <summary>Colour palette</summary>
     <img src="docs/color-pallette.jpg">